 Napoleón Isabelo “Billy” Veloso Abueva (1930-2018) studied at the U.P.
 School of Fine Arts, under National Artist, Guillermo Estrella Tolentino (1890-1976), who was then the director of the school.
 Although trained in the classical style of sculpting, Abueva broke from its mold and began experimenting on modernist styles and techniques.
 Soon he became known as and Godfather of Philippine Modern Sculpture.
 Aside from the many historical monuments that are found all over the Philippines, Abueva has also been commissioned to create sculptures around the world.
 In his youth, he was awarded the Ten Outstanding Young Men of the Philippines (TOYM) award; which would herald more awards and distinctions in his life.
 He was proclaimed National Artist for Sculpture in 1976, making him the youngest recipient of this distinction.
 And just like his mentor, Abueva also served as dean of the U.P.
 College of Fine Arts.

 The next important historical site along EDSA is the Bernardo Park, which is roughly 8 kilometers southbound from Balintawak.
-Situated beside the EDSA-Kamias-Kamuning intersection, the Bernardo Park is dedicated to the 2nd mayor of Quezon City, Ponciano A. Bernardo (1905-1949).
+Situated beside the EDSA-Kamias-Kamuning intersection, the Bernardo Park is dedicated to the 2nd mayor of Quezon City, Ponciano A. Bernardo (1905-1949), and it is also the location of the 2nd Quezon City Hall.
 Bernardo started as an engineer, who trained at the University of the Philippines, and met the then senator Manuel Luis Molina Quezón (1878-1944), when he served as the provincial engineer of Tayabas, Quezon’s home province.
 When Quezon became the president of the Philippines, he appointed Bernardo as the vice-mayor and district engineer of Quezon City, with Tomás Eduardo Morató Bernabéu (1887-1965) as the mayor.
 After World War II (1939-1945), President Sergio Suico Osmeña Sr.(1878-1961) appointed Bernard as mayor of Quezon City.
 However, Bernardo was killed in an ambush by the Communist Hukbalhap, while accompanying former first lady, Doña Aurora Antonia Molina Aragón Quezón (1888-1949), on their way to Quezon’s hometown of Baler, to inaugurate a hospital dedicated to the former president.

 The Bernardo Park was inaugurated in 1948, as the first public park of Quezon City, which was beside the old city hall (now the Quezon City Public Library Cubao Branch).
 The park had a north and south side, connected with a foot bridge of Lagarian Creek.
 The park was designed by Luciano V. Aquino, the same architect who designed the Welcome Rotonda, at the border of Manila and Quezon City.
 In 2015, a monument to Mayor Bernardo was erected at the south side of the park, which was sculpted by Peter Tiamzon de Guzman (born 1962) a graduate of the University of the Philippines, College of Fine Arts.
 De Guzman has represented the Philippines in various exhibitions, grants and symposiums on art abroad; including the 1984 3rd Sculpture Symposium and organizers Meeting (ASEAN) and the Universitas Sebelas Maret (1988) in Jakarta, Indonesia.
 De Guzman was honored the Thirteen Artists Award by the CCP (1988) and Outstanding Marikenyo in Visual Arts (2011).